Last updated: 2024-09-17

 Our message with one parameter

 Thymeleaf offers us all the necessary means to output text according to our needs.
-With Bootify, a Spring Boot application with Thymeleaf frontend can be created directly in the browser - including the required setup, CRUD functions for your custom database schema and much more.
+With Bootify, a Spring Boot application with Thymeleaf frontend can be created directly in the browser - while taking into account best practices for Thymeleaf and Spring Boot.
+The generated code includes the required setup, CRUD functions for your custom database schema and so much more.

 See Pricing